lavocatt/gitlab-ci-terraform-executor/README.md

 * `output.tf`: data to print after a `terraform apply` run
 * `provider.tf`: deployment-wide configurations for AWS
 * `terraform.tf`: deployment-wide general configuration

-# Operations

-## 🔒 State and locks

-Terraform uses centralized state and locks to ensure consistency in deployments.
-Review the [README](state-and-locks/README.md) and terraform resources in the `state-and-locks` directory.

-💣 **Deploying these resources is a one-time operation!** Making changes to state storage and lock handling can be highly disruptive to Terraform's operations.
-These resources were applied during the creation of this repository and should not need to be changed later.